-HELP YOUR BUSINESS PREPARE FOR THE IMPACTS OF COVID-19 (CORONAVIRUS)
+HELP YOUR BUSINESS RECOVER FROM THE IMPACTS OF COVID-19 (CORONAVIRUS)

-As COVID-19 continues to impact the operations of businesses, learn more about the steps your business can implement to minimise the impact on local communities and support the UK government's strategy.
+As COVID-19 continues to impact the operations of businesses, learn more about the steps your business can implement to minimise the impact on local communities, support the UK government's strategy.

 We recognise that businesses will have concerns about COVID-19 and have set up this page to provide a central resource for official support and guidance.
 This page will be updated on a regular basis as new information is available.